Q-SKADOO/GPU-Programming-Journey/June_Report.md

 Grid and Block Configuration: Experimented with optimal grid and block sizes to fully utilize GPU resources, ensuring high occupancy and minimal warp divergence.

+Most of the work that I did focused on Chapter 3 of the handbook.

 Discussions and Mentorship:

 Engaged in detailed discussions with Ossian and peers by listening in on more advanced topics related to the stencil project including exploring issues related to kernel fusion, memory bandwidth optimization, and achieving maximum compute unit utilization.